nitesh450/Exposys-data-lab-internship/README.md

-# Exposys-data-lab-internship
+# Bulk_Mail_Dispatcher-
-Made a mass mail dispacter using html , css , javascript
+This is web development project to send bulk mail.

+This is a website to send bulk mail using CSV file.

+This is developed in python using flask, smtplib, csv, re and pandas library.